dalerog/Klory/README.md

 - Thanks to Char for leading me down the mechanical keyboard rabbit hole.
 - Thanks to Peter B. for help soldering diodes and hot swap sockets.
 - Thanks Harlan for expertise in all things maker.
+- Thanks Rohit G for advice on standoffs.

 ## Why the Klor?